-TRISH Research to Launch into Space Aboard Historic Inspiration4 Mission
+TRISH Research Launches into Space Aboard Historic Inspiration4 Mission

-A suite of important human health research projects is heading to space on Sept.
+A suite of important human health research projects launched to space on Sept.
 15, 2021, as part of the Inspiration4 mission.
-This will be the world’s first all-civilian commercial crew to orbit the Earth.
-The Translational Research Institute for Space Health (TRISH) is partnering with the Inspiration4 crew and SpaceX to enable health science and technology research before, during and after the flight that will benefit our collective understanding of the human body.
+The mission is the world’s first all-civilian commercial crew to orbit the Earth.
+The Translational Research Institute for Space Health (TRISH) partnered with the Inspiration4 crew and SpaceX to enable health science and technology research before, during and after the flight that benefits our collective understanding of the human body.

 TRISH is a virtual institute working in partnership with the NASA Human Research Program.
 The Institute supports health and human performance research and technology that can enable every human to explore space.